Creating OpportunitieS for Migrant InClusion

 Participating Countries:

-• MV INTERNATIONAL [IT]
+MV INTERNATIONAL [IT]

-• ASOCIACION JUVENIL INTERCAMBIA [ES]
+ASOCIACION JUVENIL INTERCAMBIA [ES]

-Project dates: Start: 01-02-2020 End: 31-01-2022
+Project Dates: Start: 01-02-2020 End: 31-01-2022

-COSMIC activities are:
+COSMIC activities were:

-• Research and identification of European good practices in contrasting radicalization and prejudice among young people through Storytelling, Art and Sport.
+- Research and identification of European good practices in contrasting radicalization and prejudice among young people through Storytelling, Art, and Sport.

-• Selection of a cluster of 10 young people per partner country (5 of local and 5 of migrant origins) to take part in the process of educational empowerment delivered in the project.
+- Selection of a cluster of 10 young people per partner country (5 of local and 5 of migrant origins) to take part in the process of educational empowerment delivered in the project.

 Events and Project target groups: